 The success of your facelift surgery largely depends on the surgeon you select to perform the operation.
 Dr. Raj is a top facelift surgeon in the Cleveland area.
 He has the training, experience and skill to deliver consistently great results.
 Always at the forefront of the industry, Dr. Raj stays up to date with all advances in technique and technology through his membership in the American Society of Plastic Surgeons and the American Society for Aesthetic Plastic Surgery.
-He is also the chief of plastic surgery at Fairview Hospital in Cleveland and a renowned speaker and writer.
+He is also the former chief of plastic surgery at Fairview Hospital in Cleveland and a renowned speaker and writer.

 Are You a Good Candidate for Facelift?

 Facelift is designed to minimize visible signs of aging on the face and neck, and restore youthful contours.
 It can also improve the effects of gravity, environmental damage and stress.
 You may be a good candidate for facelift if you are bothered by the following:

 - Loose skin and sagging in the mid/lower portions of the face

 - Creases beneath the eyelids